2019 United Kingdom prorogation controversy: Under Boris Johnson

 Boris Johnson, an outspoken critic of the withdrawal agreement, was elected Conservative leader on 23 July 2019 and became prime minister on the following day.
 As part of his strategy to ensure, "do or die", the UK's withdrawal from the EU on 31 October 2019, Johnson's campaign team and political commentators saw prorogation as a viable method to effect the policy.
 On 18 July, Johnson's imminent victory led opposition MPs to successfully amend the Northern Ireland (Executive Formation etc) Bill to make prorogation during late October functionally impossible; the Act requires the Government to lay reports before Parliament, which would then sit to debate them even during the body's suspension.
-On 25 July, the newly appointed Leader of the House of Commons, Jacob Rees-Mogg, who had also intimated the possibility of prorogation when he was a backbencher, said the Government viewed prorogation for political purposes as an "archaic mechanism" which was now his view due to collective ministerial responsibility would not be used.
+On 25 July, the newly appointed Leader of the House of Commons, Jacob Rees-Mogg, who had suggested the possibility of prorogation when he was a backbencher, said the Prime Minister viewed it as an "archaic mechanism" which he did not want to use.
+He stated that under the doctrine of collective ministerial responsibility, he therefore opposed prorogation.

 During the summer recess, prorogation was still seen as a likely prospect.
 At the Edinburgh Festival Fringe, Bercow said he would "fight with every breath in [his] body" to prevent the suspension of Parliament, as he believed Parliament's right to sit and debate was sacrosanct.
 On 27 August 2019, over 150 cross-party opposition MPs signed the Church House Declaration—named after the Headquarters of the Church of England and former temporary parliamentary chamber near Parliament—and pledged to "do whatever is necessary" to prevent Parliament being prorogued.
 Opposition MPs also mooted the traditional conference season recess; in 2019, the conference season started with the Liberal Democrat conference, which began on 14 September, and ended with the closure of Conservative conference on 2 October.